-There are numerous other researchers [1-4, 6-10] who have investigated mediation as a way of resolving structural and semantic conflicts between data sources.
-However, as far as we can determine, there are no previous reports of a JDBC based mediation service as described here.
+There are numerous other researchers [1-4, 7-12] who have investigated mediation as a way of resolving structural and semantic conflicts between data sources.
+However, as far as we can determine, there are no previous reports of an ODBC based mediation service as described here.

-The addition of the mediation service and JDBC driver layers to our architecture significantly enhances the utility of our mediation technology.
-The principal benefits are the ability to easily change the data source used by a JDBC application, and the ability to easily offer the user a choice of data sources at runtime.
+The addition of the mediation service and ODBC driver layers to our architecture significantly enhances the utility of our mediation technology.
+The principal benefits are the ability to easily change the data source used by an ODBC application, and the ability to easily offer the user a choice of data sources at runtime.

 We have tested our implementation on a small number of sample applications and found it to be highly effective.
 However, we are still working on improvements in several areas.
-We are working actively to complete a fully JDBC 1.2 compliant set of drivers.
+We are working actively to complete a fully ODBC compliant set of drivers.
 We are also working to improve the underlying mediation technology.